gleitz/mahjong/README.md

 Development
 ------

-Install dev dependencies with `npm install` and start the application with `grunt watch`.
+Install dev dependencies with `npm install` and start the application with `grunt`.

 Author